Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 If left on the floor, each poop will eventually flush into the water systems, contaminating drinking water and feeding aquatic algae.
 This algae then blooms and strangles streams, lakes, rivers, and waterways.

 Under these conditions, light cannot fully penetrate the water surface, and the oxygen levels in the water decrease.
 As a result, all the fish and aquatic animals in the water slowly become asphyxiated and die.

 This may seem like a horror story, but with an excess of 63.4 million dogs and 2 poops a day, can you see it happening?

 So if we are happy that leaving it is not the best option, what is?

 So what’s the best zero waste way to pick it up and dispose of it?
 Well, we have several options open to us, but not all are as straightforward as they may seem.
 So let’s delve in and find the best match for you.

 The ultimate in zero waste is to use something you already have and is 100% natural.
-A newspaper fills this brief, but it can be messy and is not secure unless you paper tape it closed.
+A newspaper fills this brief, but it can be messy and not secure unless you tape it closed.

 If you use a newspaper, try to get in under the dog as soon as it crouches and save yourself a lot of frustration.
 Also, use plenty of paper as it may leak due to its absorbent nature.

 We will not talk about 100% plastic bags here, poop or otherwise, as I think we can all agree that they are not a zero-waste dog option.